Logic¶

 property might initially be identical for all systems, talking generically of

-, but unfolding this macro will reveal a different
+a message output@tau, but unfolding this macro will reveal a different

 meaning for each system.